Commercial Property SDLT Calculator UK 2026

 When is SDLT payable on a commercial property purchase?

-SDLT must be paid within 14 days of the effective date (usually completion).
-For land transactions with a contract and completion, the effective date is typically completion.
-Your solicitor will submit the SDLT return and arrange payment as part of the transaction.
+SDLT must be paid and the return filed within 14 days of the effective date (usually completion).
+For a contract followed by completion, the effective date is normally completion.
+Your solicitor submits the SDLT return and arranges payment as part of the transaction.

 Sources & Methodology